zmitchell/monarch/README.md

 submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## FAQ
+- Why "monarch"?
+    - Metamorphic testing -> metamorphosis -> butterflies -> monarch
+- Should I use this?
+    - One day, but not today
+- Are you looking for contributors?
+    - Contributions would be great once I get things up and running!